xuan1905/verifiers/README.md

 This repository contains a set of tools for reinforcement learning with LLMs in verifiable environments.

-For now, it supports the TRL implementation of the GRPO algorithm via a [fork](git@github.com:willccbb/trl.git), and requires [vLLM](https://github.com/vllm-project/vllm/tree/main) for inference.
+For now, it supports the TRL implementation of the GRPO algorithm via a fork [(open PR)](https://github.com/willccbb/trl/tree/grpo-envs), and requires [vLLM](https://github.com/vllm-project/vllm/tree/main) for inference.

 ## Installation